Bobblen147/avp-forever/Readme.txt

 Most new features can be toggled from the config file found here: documents\My Games\Aliens versus Predator\AliensVsPredator.cfg

-Marine
+Marine Weapons
 -Start marine levels with any combination of weapons (including none at all) -Make marine cudgel selectable with key 0 even if you have ammo for other weapons -Marine weapon reload any time (default key R)
 -Marine weapon jamming can be disabled

-Predator
+Predator Weapons
--Override map specific predator inventory and start with any combination of weapons to enable this, first set PredatorWeaponsOverride=true in the config file

--Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them) -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T) -Added additional Predator bot types that Rebellion left unused (try PREDOBOT 2,3,4 or 5 in debug mode!)
+-Override map specific predator inventory and start with any combination of weapons to enable this, first set PredatorWeaponsOverride=true in the config file -Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them) -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T)

 Gameplay
--Added sentry gun bot spawn command (type SENTRYGUN in debug mode) -Added facehugger bot spawn command (type FACEHUGGER in debug mode) -Added alien queen bot spawn command (type QUEENBOT in debug mode) -to force load all bots, pass in the command line -lacmprtxsfq (s=sentry, f=fhugger, q=queen) -Can enable/disable AI attacking a player of the same species.
+-Added sentry gun bot spawn command (type SENTRYGUN in debug mode) -Added facehugger bot spawn command (type FACEHUGGER in debug mode) -Added alien queen bot spawn command (type QUEENBOT in debug mode) -Added additional Predator bot types that Rebellion left unused (PREDOBOT 2,3,4 or 5 in debug mode) -to force load all bots, pass in the command line -lacmprtxsfq (s=sentry, f=fhugger, q=queen) -Can enable/disable AI attacking a player of the same species.

--Can play a custom single player level by adding it to the config and just starting a new game as the species you want.
+-Can force sentry guns to target a human player
 -Add a cheat unlock target in the Alien bonus mission Invasion to unlock the Terror cheat mode. (previously only accessibly by hacking your profile)
 -Enable/disable half mouse movement speed when ducking (feature added by sirlemonhead but not included in their latest binary)